ntlinh16/cloudal/docs/g5k_k8s_tutorial.md

 This cluster are kept alive after this script is terminated with `-k` option.
 Remember to delete the reservation to release the resoures after finishing your testing.

-## Example 2: Deploy an AntidoteDB cluster
+## Example 2: Configure an AntidoteDB cluster

 In this example, we deploy an AntidoteDB cluster on top of a Kubernetes cluster in Grid5000 system.